mlanza/atomic/docs/functional-first.md

 const journal = overload(null, journal1, journal2);
 ```

 Due to these rules, a module consumer won't generally use the `new` keyword.
+Furthermore, providing overloaded or even alternative factory functions, there can be numerous abstract ways for creating instances of a type.

-Also, note another rule.
-Never do work in the constructor function.
-When setup work must be done, save it for the factory function.
+Never do work in a constructor function.
+Save it for the factory function.
+See how `Journal` (above) does nothing but assign its arguments to its properties.

 ```javascript
 //implementing protocols to define a behavior...